Can you opt-out of WSIB and launch a Tort Claim? The answer to this question is, “It depends.”

 The question of whether or not the injured party and the at-fault party were operating or interacting in the course of the injured party’s employment is determined by the Workplace Safety and Insurance Appeal Tribunal.

-- the injured party was not getting paid at the time of the incident that caused the injury
+- Whether the injured party was being paid at the time of the incident that caused the injury

-- whether or not the incident occurred off work premises
+- Whether the incident occurred off the work premises

-- if the incident occurred outside of the injured party’s usual work hours
+- If the incident took place outside the injured party’s usual work hours

-- if the injured party is an independent contractor or self-employed rather than an employee
+- Whether the injured party is an independent contractor or self-employed, as opposed to being an employee

-If the Tribunal finds that an injured party was in the course of his or her employment when the injury took place and is deemed an employee of the at-fault party, then the injured party’s claim likely will proceed through WSIB.
+If the Tribunal concludes that the injured party was in the course of employment when the injury occurred and is considered an employee of the at-fault party, the injured party’s claim will likely proceed through WSIB.